bitmakerla/estela/docs/estela-entrypoint/index.md

 ### `KAFKA_ADVERTISED_LISTENERS` (Required)

 List of advertised hosts in a comma-separated style.
-This field is required since Estela uses Kafka to handle the data pipeline.
+This field is required since estela uses Kafka to handle the data pipeline.

 ### `KAFKA_ADVERTISED_PORT` (Required)